 6. Use Leave-In Products

-Using a leave-in conditioner after rinsing out your shampoo can ensure that your hair remains moisturized throughout the day.
-This can be especially helpful for combating frizzy hair in the summer, as sweat can be extremely dehydrating for your hair.
+Using a leave-in conditioner after rinsing out your shampoo can ensure your hair remains moisturized throughout the day.
+This can be especially helpful for combating frizzy hair in the summer, as sweat can dehydrate your hair.

 7. Give Your Curls Some Love

-If you have curly hair, you know how important it is to keep it moisturized.
-After you've conditioned your hair and hopped out of the shower, grab your hair by the ends and push it back into your scalp.
+If you have curly hair, you know how important it is to moisturize it.
+After you've conditioned your hair and hopped out of the shower, grab it by the ends and push it back into your scalp.
 Once you hear squelching sounds, you'll know that you've adequately worked the conditioner into your hair.
 Be sure to rinse and softly dry your hair afterward, as this can help seal your cuticles and lock in moisture.
-Look for a nourishing conditioner that not only seals in moisture but also contains a unique blend of vital nutrients and proteins to keep your hair looking strong and healthy.
+Look for a nourishing conditioner that seals in moisture and contains a unique blend of vital nutrients and proteins to keep your hair looking strong and healthy.

 8. Apply a Hair Mask or Serum

 For frizz-free hair this summer, apply a hair mask to help moisturize your hair and lock in oils that can tame frizz.
 Although you can apply it more often if desired, once a week should be adequate to reap the benefits.
 You can also use a hair serum, which coats the hair, adds shine, protects from humidity, and shields against damage during heat styling.
-Applying just a few drops is enough to create a strong barrier against frizz.
+Applying just a few drops creates a strong barrier against frizz.

 9. Avoid Heat Treatments

 Dealing with frizzy hair can be frustrating, but the good news is that it's easily manageable.
-Following these nine simple tips can help you achieve smooth, silky hair this summer.
+These nine simple tips can help you achieve smooth, silky hair this summer.